 To combat extra costs, plan at-home parties where you can control the prices of food, drinks, and decor.
 And as a bonus, your friends and family may be relieved to spend less as well!

-You can a potluck or cookie exchange for a fraction of the price of a night out or booked Christmas party.
+You can hold a potluck or cookie exchange for a fraction of the price of a night out or booked Christmas party.

 9. Stop Christmas Shopping